The Tell-All Series: Do I Need a Financial Advisor?

 At this stage, there is probably no need to hire an advisor that manages their investments, as most of their savings are in their current 401k plans.
-Getting a one-time fee financial plan or hiring an advisor on a retainer is probably best in their case since their investable assets are below $50,000.
+Hiring an advisor on a retainer is probably best in their case since their investable assets are below $50,000.

-Do they need a Financial Advisor?
-Yes, they can definitely use one!
+Do Mark and Kerry need a Financial Advisor?
+Yes, they could definitely use one!

 Mark and Kerry could use a great advisor that can help them with their budgeting and debt consolidation.
 They are in dire need of saving towards an emergency fund before they even get started on student loan repayments or retirement planning.
 Considering that they have a young child, the advisor can also help them find the appropriate coverage of their term life insurance.

-Do they need a Financial Advisor?
+Do Steve and Jon need a Financial Advisor?
 Yes, for investment advice

 Perhaps you can relate to one of our profiles?
 Perhaps not.
-The point, however, is that no matter what life stage you are in, you can always use some help improving your situation.
+The point, however, is that no matter what life stage you are in, you can always use some help to improve your situation.
 But that does not mean that everyone should hire a financial advisor!